Now that licenses and permissions are managed on Salesforce, we can discuss settings in the "Maven Documents" application.

 d.
 Save changes and close the browser tab.

-If you are installing Maven Documents into the Org that already has an application with Maven Headless configured, then in Named Credentials you just need to add the "Maven Documents" application namespace alongside the existing one and separate it with a comma.
+If you are installing Maven Documents into the Org that already has an application with Maven Headless configured, then in Named Credentials, you just need to add the "Maven Documents" application namespace alongside the existing one and separate it with a comma.

 There are two ways of authentication possible on Salesforce: